MercersKitchen/AP-CS/2019 AP CSA Edition/README.md

 **UNDER CONSTRUCTION**

 ## Progressions
-- Barron's in Order
+- Reminder: routines in the course for each week
-  - Ch 3
+- Barron's in Order: Ch 3, Ch 1, etc.
+- Complete Labs, See Below in To Include until Section is Created

 ## Routines throughout the Course